 AATC’s Leadership Team is one of the most experienced in the industry, with each member representing a key element of our business – operations, compliance, systems, sustainability, client service and human resources.
 While focused on individual areas of responsibility, we strive to perform as a creative, cohesive unit and take pride in being the collective representation of AATC’s core values.

-Kofi Smith, President & CEO
+David Hamm, President & CEO

 Stephen Maceyko, Vice President, Business Administration

-Stephen Maceyko is the Vice President – Business Administration of the Atlanta Airlines Terminal Corporation (AATC).
+Stephen Maceyko is the Vice President – Business Administration of the Atlanta Airlines Terminal Company (AATC).
 His primary focus is to provide the leadership and direction regarding the business support activities and corporate requirements of the AATC organization at Hartsfield-Jackson Atlanta International Airport (H-JAIA).

 A native of Peekskill, New York, Stephen moved to Atlanta in 1974 and earned a Bachelor of Industrial Engineering from the Georgia Institute of Technology in 1990.
 He also received a Certificate in Engineering Psychology during his time at Georgia Tech.